Event planning isn’t everyone’s cup of tea.

 Glass is for galas, and paper plates are for your pizza-pie-dinner meetings.
 Still, for events that fall in between, dishware can be a clever way to make a statement.

 Care about sustainability?
-Splurge on some compostables, and be sure to let guests know where they can buy some too.
-Focused on wildlife & nature?
+Splurge on some compostables.
+Focused on nature?
 Then grab woodsy plates like these to drive your mission home.
 Don’t care a lick about what your plates & utensils are made out of?
 Then go crazy and get them in any color imaginable.
-I’ve added links here, but you can find any of these items on Amazon or by doing a quick Google search.

 6. Linen table cloths